sfc-gh-jkang/spcs-dash-clean/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License, Version 2.0.
+See the `LICENSE` file for details.

 ## 🔗 Links